Online Fingerstyle Guitar lessons

 Show more

-Andy taught over 56 years ago
+Andy taught about 2 months ago

 The Student and Tutor worked on Travis picking, focusing on thumb independence, dynamic control, and incorporating hammer-ons.
 They practiced transitioning between G and C chords and explored advanced techniques such as minor chords and triplets.
 The Tutor suggested the Student consider arpeggios for future lessons.